kimsama/Unity-QuickSheet/README.md

 * [NPOI](https://npoi.codeplex.com/) is used to read xls and xlsx file.
 * All "*.dll" files of Google Data SDK are available at [Google Data API SDK](https://code.google.com/p/google-gdata/downloads/detail?name=libgoogle-data-mono-2.1.0.0.tar.gz&can=2&q=)
 * Newtonsoft.Json source code for net 2.0 is available at [here](https://github.com/JamesNK/Newtonsoft.Json)
-* [Unity-GoogleData](https://github.com/kimsama/Unity-GoogleData), my previous effort to import a spreadsheet data to Unity.
+* [Unity-GoogleData](https://github.com/kimsama/Unity-GoogleData), my previous effort to import a spreadsheet data into Unity.

 ## License